hdShang/arxiv-daily/docs/cs-AI/2025-09-09/papers/250913332v1-explicit-reasoning-makes-better-judges-a-systematic-study-on-accurac.md

 ---
 layout: default
-title: Explicit Reasoning Makes Better Judges: A Systematic Study on Accuracy, Efficiency, and Robustness
+title: "Explicit Reasoning Makes Better Judges: A Systematic Study on Accuracy, Efficiency, and Robustness"
 ---

 # Explicit Reasoning Makes Better Judges: A Systematic Study on Accuracy, Efficiency, and Robustness